-Mobile payments continues to lack acceptance and usage despite increases in mobile banking and alternative payment use.
+Mobile payments struggle to gain acceptance despite increases in mobile banking and alternative payment use.

 Sitting on the sidelines is no longer a viable mobile payments strategy in banking.